hungrybluedev/whisker/README.md

 single template should be reused for different data models to produce outputs which differ in content but not semantic structure.

+> **Note**
-> NOTE: There might be slight white-space consistencies between the generated
+> There might be slight white-space consistencies between the generated
 > and expected results.
 For machine-verification, it is recommended to compare
-> the parsed
-> and reconstructed outputs for your particular file format.
+> the parsed and reconstructed outputs for your particular file format.

 ### Direct String Templates